Hawkes autoregressive processes: a new model for multiscale and heterogeneous processes: Definition and Representation of HAR processes

-For simplicity, we only write $\Equ{\model}{t_0}$ when the initial condition $\mathfrak{C}$ is chosen to be the empty one ($\mathfrak{C}^m=\varnothing$ for all $m$ and $\mathfrak{C}^p_k=\varnothing$ for all $(p,k)\in\Q$ with $k<t_0$) and we denote this initial condition by $\mathfrak{C}^{\varnothing}$.
+For simplicity, we only write $\Equ{\model,\xi}{t_0}$ when the initial condition $\mathfrak{C}$ is chosen to be the empty one ($\mathfrak{C}^m=\varnothing$ for all $m$ and $\mathfrak{C}^p_k=\varnothing$ for all $(p,k)\in\Q$ with $k<t_0$) and we denote this initial condition by $\mathfrak{C}^{\varnothing}$.
 In practice, it is equivalent to replace $-\infty$ by $t_0$ in the lower bounds of the integrals in \eqref{eq2.2a}, \eqref{eq2.2b} and \eqref{eq2.2c}.

-Observe that if there are no chains, meaning $\Pg=\varnothing$, we obtain the classical Hawkes model.
-If there is no nodes, meaning $\M=\varnothing$, the chains satisfy the multivariate and multiscale version of \eqref{eq1.3}.

-The predictable intensity of the point process $S^m$ associated to node $m$ is $\lambda^m$.
-It satisfies \eqref{eq2.2a}.
+The point process $N^m$ as predictable intensity $\lambda^m$ which satisfies \eqref{eq2.2a}.
 Due to the function $\Phi^m$, $\lambda^m$ is nonlinear with respect to the parameters of the model.
-Thus the HAR processes we consider are very general.
+Thus, the class of HAR processes considered here is very general.
 The linear quantity